More problem bears this year, official says - BC Local News

 But since then the official assessment of problem bear activity has increased.

-“In my zone, my staff have handled 20-25 black bears this year until now, which is higher than normal,” as Kevin Nixon Sergeant with the BCCOS for the Bulkley/Stikine Zone told Black Press on June 25.
+“In my zone, my staff have handled 20-25 black bears this year until now, which is higher than normal,” as Kevin Nixon Sergeant with the BCCOS for the Bulkley/Stikine Zone told Lakes District News on June 25.

+“Twenty to twenty-five have been killed this season.
+Thirteen to fifteen have been destroyed in the Burns Lake area.
+That includes Topley, Granisle, the Southside, and other areas.

 No grizzly bears have been destroyed so far this year, Nixon said.